 Now we have a general understanding of how a blockchain works.
 But why do blockchains exist?
 Let’s first understand how you interact with the non-blockchain world.
 Blockchain provides massive advantages in dealing with four main aspects: Permission, Trust, Privacy, and Security.
 Let’s look at a bank, for example.
 In the non-blockchain world, you have some money (in the form of physical banknotes).
-This money (physical banknotes) is yours, and you can do with it what you please, exchanging it for goods and services.
-However, once you give your money to a bank, the dynamic changes.
-When you want to get your money out, the bank gives you permission to do this.
+These banknotes are yours, and you can do with it what you please, exchanging it for goods and services.
+However, once you give your money to a bank, the situation changes.
+When you want to get your money out, the bank gives you permission to do so.
 If the bank did not want to give you your money or can’t, there isn’t much you can do about it.
-99.999% of the time, this would not happen or be a problem for you, but the factor remains- the bank has the power to allow or disallow you to withdraw or spend your money.
+Most of the time, this would not happen or be a problem for you, but the factor remains- the bank has the power to allow or disallow you to withdraw or spend your money.

 When you ask the bank how much money you have with them and they tell you “$100,” you are also trusting the bank’s word.
 You are assuming that when you go to withdraw the money, it is there in the first place.
 You are also trusting that the bank is not doing something irresponsible with your money.